Ayush6codes/XLR8-_KARSonic/README.md

 # Help from our Mentor

-Our mentor (Aditya Anmol) helped us a lot.
-He cleared all our doubts regarding the controller, circuits, etc. He also suggested and encouraged us in trying a suspension mechanism for our bot.
-He helped us troubleshoot issues regarding our bot.
+Our mentors (Aditya Anmol and Abhinav Bijlani) helped us a lot.
+They cleared all our doubts regarding the controller, circuits, etc. We were also suggested and encouraged us in trying a suspension mechanism for our bot by Aditya.
+They helped us troubleshoot issues regarding our bot.